-The Colorado State University Potato Program at the San Luis Valley Research Center consists of five team members.
-They are David Holm, Kent Sather, Samuel Essah, Andrew Houser, and Sastry Jayanty.
+The Colorado State University Potato Program at the San Luis Valley Research Center consists of Six team members.
+They are Tyler Thompson, David Holm, Kent Sather, Samuel Essah, Andrew Houser, and Sastry Jayanty.
 This interdisciplinary team focuses on potato research and extension education programs.
 The central mission of this team is to support the Colorado potato industry, and consumers alike.

 Dr. David G. Holm Potato Breeding and Selection Program